alexirpan/alexirpan.github.io/_posts/2025-11-03-authentic-imperfection.markdown

 Auto-Tune is great.

 I used to be ambivalent on this, but got radicalized by a video from [Sideways](https://www.youtube.com/watch?v=05hTQC1CZko).
-It's a nice video, but I will give the quick version.
+I will give the quick version.

 Auto-Tune is one of many pitch correction tools that can be used to tighten up slightly off-key vocals.
+Its intended use was to reduce time spent getting the perfect take, by doing light adjustments to an existing performance.

-Although intended to be used silently, it entered public consicousness when artists like Cher and T-Pain used it deliberately as an audio effect.
-Ever since, they have been accused of not being real singers, even when there are many recordings of T-Pain singing live incredibly well.
+Although intended to be a background tool, it entered public consicousness when artists like Cher and T-Pain deliberately used it to an extreme degree to create an audio effect.
+This was special at the time, but ever since, they have been accused of not being real singers.
+T-Pain especially, even when there are many recordings of T-Pain singing live.

 A ton of music artists use Auto-Tune, because audience expectations around music production have escalated rapidly, causing the baseline of "good singer" to rise.
+From a purely musical standpoint, we get more music - cool!

 These tools have advanced to the point where pitch correction can be done live in real-time, and once again, most people can't tell it's happening.
+And this is also nice, because it makes concerts sound better, but *no one will ever acknowledge this*, thanks to the public stigma around Auto-Tune, and the assumption that if you can hear the artificiality, it means the singer doesn't have real talent.

-Despite this, no one will ever acknowledge this, because the public stigma around Auto-Tune is too strong, and no professional wants to be accused of lacking vocal talent.
-This has led to an interesting place: either your music performance needs to be perfectly pitch corrected, or it needs to be *slightly off* from perfect.
+This has led to an interesting place.
+Either your music performance needs to be perfectly pitch corrected, or it needs to be *slightly off* from perfect.
 The latter is implicitly considered a sign of authenticity: no one would tune themselves to sound wrong.

-Sideways' channel is specifically about movie musicals, so the video segues into movie performances that are clearly off-key, but still acclaimed due to the physical acting side of things, and how this isn't good if you care primarily about the quality of the music rather than the cohesive whole.
+Sideways' channel is specifically about movie musicals, so the video segues into how the music from the Les Miserables movie is really bad, but there's something novel here.
+We want "pure" music, but only some kinds of music production count as pure. of the music rather than the cohesive whole.

 This video is from 2020.
 Within three years, ChatGPT and DALL-E came out, and we speedran